Bank Feeds Stopped Working in QuickBooks Desktop? Here’s How to Keep Importing Transactions for Free

 Are your bank feeds no longer working in QuickBooks Desktop?
 You’re not alone.
 Many users of QuickBooks Pro, Premier, or Enterprise are being forced to upgrade—or lose access to online banking features.

-If you’re seeing messages like:
+If you’re seeing messages such as:

 “Your QuickBooks product is not registered.”